moovatom/moovatom-api-ruby-library/README.md

 10. `@callbackurl`
 11. `@format`

 The first 2 are readable only. `@response` will always contain the last response received from the Moovatom servers and `@action` will be set by each of the RESTful action methods explained below.
 The remaining 9 instance variables are writeable and correspond to the attributes of the video you want to control as well as your specific Moovatom account credentials.
-These attributes can be set in a number of ways depending on the needs of your specific application.
+These attributes can be set in a number of ways depending upon the needs of your specific application.

 Instantiating a new (empty) object to communicate with the MoovAtom API is as simple as: